100 Exploratory Essay Topics With Research and Sample Papers

 - Includes information which is not just opinion.

 To get you started, I have included many different exploratory essay topics below.
 For many of the topics, I've included one or more links to essays which will get you thinking about the topic.
-Some of these essays are also found in the college English textbook that I use with my students, Perspectives on Argument by Nancy Wood.

-Different Claim Questions on a Single Topic
+Example of Different Questions on One Topic

 Using nitrogen fertilizer is bad

 Why is there an increase in food allergies?

 Is free-range meat a better choice?